West Coast Main Line: Pre-grouping 1837–1923

-At the northern end, the Caledonian replaced its original terminus in Glasgow, with the much larger and better located in 1879.
+At the northern end, the Caledonian replaced its original terminus in Glasgow, with the much larger and better located Glasgow Central in 1879.

 To expand capacity, the line between London and Rugby was widened to four tracks in the 1870s.
-As part of this work, a new line, the Northampton Loop, was built, opening in 1881, connecting before rejoining the main line at Rugby.
+As part of this work, the Northampton Loop was built, opening in 1881, connecting to Northampton before rejoining the main line at Rugby.